Xetibo/ReSet-Doc/sections/projects.typ

   cell("", bold: true, cell_align: left, use_under: true), cell("Ease of Use", bold: true, cell_align: left), cell(
-    [The user interface for blueman can be rather confusing, for example: there is no obvious connect button, which might lead to a user trying to re-pair a device instead of connecting to it.(pairing is the \u{2713} button)\
+    [The user interface for Blueman can be rather confusing, for example: there is no obvious connect button, which might lead to a user trying to re-pair a device instead of connecting to it. (pairing is the \u{2713} button)\
       Blueman also tends to use older icon design.], cell_align: left, bold: false, font_size: 11pt, ), cell("X", bold: true, cell_align: center), cell("Maintainability", bold: true, cell_align: left),
   cell(
-    [Blueman follows best practices and can be considered as easily maintainable.], cell_align: left, bold: false, font_size: 11pt, ), cell("\u{2713}", bold: true, cell_align: center),
+    [Blueman follows best practices and can be considered easily maintainable.], cell_align: left, bold: false, font_size: 11pt, ), cell("\u{2713}", bold: true, cell_align: center),
 )